jonwangio/Bayes_for_Regression/README.md

 - MLE can be enough
 - great property of Gaussian: multiply
 - informative vs. non-informative prior
-- Bayesian framework: ecapsulate many special cases such as _least squares_ when Gaussian is assumed
+- Bayesian framework: ecapsulate many special cases such as _least squares_ when Gaussian is assumed, and prior relates to regularization
 - function space vs. parameter space
 - feature space discussion